GrabAByte/jenkins-devops-libraries/README.md

 ## vars/sonarScan.groovy (DEPRECATED)
 ```
 Function: Run the Sonar Scan for the code repository you have cloned in the Pipeline

-Usage:

-This is now deprecated in favour of Gitlab CI Templetes located in the gitlab-devops-templates code repository
 ```

 # Installation